 - You have low airflow even at the highest fan setting.

 - Water condensing or dripping on your foot while driving.

 Don't wait!
-If your car's A/C is working at reduced efficiency, it's worth a visit to Val & Mike's Beach Cities Auto Repair.
+If your car's A/C is working at reduced efficiency, it's worth a visit to Beach Cities Auto Repair & AC.
 Taking care of regular maintenance now can help you avoid more expensive AC repair costs down the road.
 Sometimes fixing a broken air conditioner is as simple and cost effective as adding new coolant.

 Most truck and car air conditioning systems break eventually with usage.
 Hoses that feed the AC unit may crack, clog or drip if not serviced.
 Let us service your car or truck and keep your cooling system performing at its peak.
 Call us at 714-375-3145 to learn more about how we can get your air conditioning running again!

 Recharging Your Car's AC

 Beach Cities Auto Repair & AC in Huntington Beach for Recharging Your Freon Fast

 In some instances when your car's air conditioning (AC) begins to lose its cooling power or fails to blow cool air, it may be time for a simple freon recharge.
 Recharging your freon is often a fast and inexpensive repair that can help you beat the summer heat.
 But leaking freon may be caused by a cracked hose or seal.
 It is often an indicator that a more significant repair is needed.